sahiga/developer.box.com/guides/webhooks/handle/setup-signatures.md

 a cryptographic digest of the notification's body and attaches it the header of the webhook payload.

-When your application receives the payload it is advised to [sigver][sigver] the signatures by calculating the same digest and comparing it to the one received.
+When your application receives the payload it is advised to [verify][sigver] the signatures by calculating the same digest and comparing it to the one received.
 If the digests are not identical then the payload should not be trusted.